List of Kamen Rider Drive characters: Heart

 The Heart Roidmude (ハートロイミュード, Hāto Roimyūdo), also known simply as Heart (ハート, Hāto) and formerly known as Roidmude 002 (ロイミュード002, Roimyūdo Zero Zero Ni), is a jovial and hedonistic yet imposing namesake-themed Spider-Type Roidmude and the field leader of the Roidmude forces stationed in Japan.
 He refers to his fellow Roidmudes as his friends, desires a worthy opponent to fight, and can assume the human guise of Shinzo Hiroi (広井 真蔵, Hiroi Shinzō), a businessman who refused to invest in Heart's creator, Tenjuro Banno's, research.
 Years prior to the series, he was tortured by Banno before eventually joining Freeze and Brain in killing him and Krim Steinbelt, though Heart was left with a hatred for humanity.

 In the present, Heart finds his rival in Shinnosuke Tomari, admiring his strength and honor, and uses this to achieve his Over-Evolved form.
 After learning Banno survived, Heart breaks off from his fellow Roidmudes to focus on killing him permanently, to the detriment of all else and refusing to forgive humanity as a result.
 However, he is forced to work with Banno after the latter takes Medic and a member of the Grim Reaper Unit hostage.
 When Brain sacrifices himself to save Medic, Heart helps the Kamen Riders defeat Banno and destroy the Sigma Circular.
-Unfortunately for him, he still refusing to let go of his grudge about coexistence and tries to attack Shinnosuke, only he was succumbed when he was heavily injured by the Sigma Circular.
-Nonetheless, he later apologizes for everything and finally let his grudge go before dying in peace.
+However, he still refuses to let go of his grudge about coexistence and tries to attack Shinnosuke, only to succumb to his injuries by the Sigma Circular.
+Nonetheless, he apologizes for everything and finally lets his grudge go before dying in peace.